crazyproger/webtoper/README.md

 3. Choose dowloaded file and restart IDEA

 ## Configuration
-By default plugin is disabled for all projects, to enable it your project must contain properly configured [Web facets](http://www.jetbrains.com/idea/webhelp/enabling-web-application-support.html).
+By default plugin is disabled for all projects, to enable it your project must contain properly configured [Web facets](http://www.jetbrains.com/idea/webhelp/enabling-web-application-support.html).<br>
-Plugin is configured by creating facets of type 'Webtoper' and attaching them to [Web facets](http://www.jetbrains.com/idea/webhelp/enabling-web-application-support.html).
+Plugin is configured by creating facets of type 'Webtoper' and attaching them to [Web facets](http://www.jetbrains.com/idea/webhelp/enabling-web-application-support.html).<br>
+*(Right now I'm thinking about removing dependency from Web facets)*

 **Note**: you should create 'Webtoper' facet for each 'Web facet' included in your target WDK application.